nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 Consumers can choose a namespace to persist its offset:

 * Multiple consumers can tail a queue at different speed
-* Each consumer for a queue see the same messages in the same order, but can commit their own offset.
+* Each consumer for a queue see the same messages in the same order, but can persist their offset in different namespace
+* There is only one tailer for queue in namespace to prevent conflict in commit.

 This is enough to implement the two main patterns of producer/consumer: